Real Estate Services for Our Sellers in Downtown Phoenix, Central Phoenix and Metro-Phoenix

 If they don’t email me back, I call them.
 Unfortunately, not all showing agents will provide feedback.
 I am successful in connecting with about 80-85%% of them.
-Sometimes this is through email and sometimes through direct dialog.
+Sometimes this is through email and automated forms I have sent out, and sometimes through direct dialog.

 Seeing Your Home Sale Through